ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

 export class JsonEditorConverter extends Conversion.BaseConverter<JsonValue, IJsonContext> {
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" constructor(editor: JsonEditor);
-    array(): Converter<JsonArray, IJsonContext>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonArray" array(): Converter<JsonArray, IJsonContext>;
     // (undocumented)
     protected _convert(from: unknown, context?: IJsonContext): Result<JsonValue>;